vertica/Vertica-Extension-Packages/shell_package/README.txt

 See examples/shell.sql for a number of other example uses.
-See examples/diagnostics.sql for a script to collect diagnostics through vsql + shell extension
+See examples/diagnostics.sql for a script to collect diagnostics through vsql + shell extension See examples/copy-cmd-writing.sql for a script to stage & load files from an ftp server

 Notes:
 * A badly formed shell command does not error the query; the text